claytonketner/CSCI200_FactorySim/Data-Classes.md

 ###KitRobot
      This class defines and controls a kit robot.
+* Constructor: KitRobot()
 * Member Data:
-     * kit - a Kit variable of the kit in its hands/grippers
+     * private Kit kit - a Kit variable of the kit in its hands/grippers
+     * ----methods blow are not included in V0----------------
      * isBroken - boolean variable if robot is broken
      * GUIKitRobot guiKitRobot - used to easily link to the GUI equivalent

 * Methods:
+     * void addKit(Kit kit) - add a kit to the kit robot
+     * Kit removeKit() - remove a kit from the kit robot
+     * -----methods blow are not included in V0----------
      * getPos - returns the kitting stand position of the kit robot.  returns null if the robot is not at the kitting stand.
      * setBroken - sets isBroken
      * getBroken - returns isBroken value